derailed/k9s_site/_topics/plugins.markdown

 K9s allows you to extend your command line and tooling by defining your very own cluster commands via plugins.
 K9s will look at `$HOME/.k9s/plugin.yml` to locate all available plugins.
 A plugin is defined as follows:

-This defines a plugin for viewing logs on a selected pod using `CtrlL` mnemonic.

 The shortcut option represents the command a user would type to activate the plugin.
 The command represents adhoc commands the plugin runs upon activation.
-The scopes defines a collection of resources names/shortnames for which the plugin shortcut will be made available to the user.
-You can specify all to provide this shortcut for all views.
+The scopes defines a collection of resources names/shortnames for the views this plugin should be available for.
+You can specify `all` to provide this shortcut for all views.

 K9s does provide additional environment variables for you to customize your plugins.
 Currently, the available environment variables are as follows: